-Franklin County is well-known for spectacular fall foliage, historic villages, an abundance of natural resources, and indeed, its number of independent schools.
+Franklin County, Massachusetts is well-known for spectacular fall foliage, historic villages, an abundance of natural resources, and indeed, its number of independent schools.
 Ideally located in the upper Connecticut River Valley, Franklin County shares a border to the north with Vermont and New Hampshire.
 On its southern border you’ll find a consortium of five colleges, Amherst, Hampshire, Mt.
 Holyoke, Smith and University of Massachusetts Amherst.
 The proximity to two major airports in addition to Amtrak, makes the area very accessible and a highly desirable location to live, work and go to school.
 The options are vast and the region is a destination for families from all over the world who seek high quality educational opportunities.

 Deerfield Academy, founded in 1797, is one of the oldest boarding schools in the country.
 Grades 9-12 and a Post Graduate year are offered, with expansive college preparatory courses, including an Advanced Placement curriculum.
 The Experimentory at Deerfield Academy, the school’s summer program, offers current sixth and seventh graders an opportunity to “sample Deerfield.”
 At Deerfield, extracurricular offerings abound and all students are encouraged to participate in interscholastic sports and other activities that enhance their overall experience.
 Day students often have the best of both worlds because they have access to everything on campus, yet have the comforts of home at night.